 Startup Weekend Tahoe helps entrepreneurs build businesses in just 54 hours

-In November, budding entrepreneurs will converge on the Tahoe Mountain Lab in hopes of ending the weekend with a product, business plan and investors for a new startup.
+SOUTH LAKE TAHOE, Calif. — Budding entrepreneurs will converge on the Tahoe Mountain Lab in early November in hopes of ending the weekend with a product, business plan and investors for a new startup.

-Techstars Startup Weekend is coming to South Lake Tahoe from Nov.
-3 – 5.
+Techstars Startup Weekend is coming to South Lake Tahoe from Friday through Sunday, Nov.
+3-5.
 The event brings together developers, designers, marketers, product managers and startup enthusiasts to pitch ideas, form teams, build products or services, and ultimately launch startups — all in just 54 hours.

 Techstars operates accelerators around the world that help startups raise funding and navigate the early stages of business through its programs, including the Startup Weekend.
 So far, more than 2,900 Techstars Startup Weekends have been held in 150 counties.